km127pl/elementalarsenal/README.md

 ```

 ### Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 **Tip:** You should use the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE to develop this plugin.
 Otherwise you will have to manually add the [Paper](https://github.com/PaperMC/Paper) repository to your project.

-Once you setup the project, edit `gradle.properties` and change the `output_directory` to your dev server's plugin folder.
+Once you setup the project, edit `build.gradle` and change the `destinationDirectory` in `shadowJar` to your dev server's plugin
+folder.

 ### License

 This project is licensed under the AGPL-3.0 license - see the [LICENSE](LICENSE) file for details